Hiring a Guide and Porter in Nepal

 Before booking a trek, agree in writing on the terms of service, facilities, and additional costs.
 This avoids misunderstandings and ensures that both parties are clear about the services they provide and receive.

-Guide and porter hire Costs in Nepal vary according to the trekking area and each company.
-Still, we have provided below a guide and porter hire Daily rate list for every area of Nepal to make you comfortable.
+Hiring a guide and porter in Nepal varies by trekking area and company.
+Still, we have provided a guide and a porter hire daily rate list for all areas of Nepal below.
+This will help you feel comfortable.

 Conclusion